LewisCM14/allotment/contributing.md

     sudo apt-get install postgresql postgresql-contrib
     ```

-    !!! info
-        You can confirm this has worked by running the below command
+    > You can confirm this has worked by running the following command
         ```
         sudo systemctl start postgresql
         ```